jmettraux/rufus-scheduler/README.md

 Shuts down the scheduler, waits (blocks) until all the jobs cease running.

+### Scheduler#shutdown(wait: n)

+Shuts down the scheduler, waits (blocks) at most n seconds until all the jobs cease running.
+(Jobs are killed after n seconds have elapsed).

 ### Scheduler#shutdown(:kill)

 Kills all the job (threads) and then shuts the scheduler down.
 Radical.